 If you’ve ever walked the National Mall on a hot summer day, the long stretch of water in front of the Lincoln Memorial can look inviting.
 With the Washington Monument perfectly mirrored on its surface, it almost seems like the ideal place to cool off.
-Is swimming in the Lincoln Memorial Reflecting Pool allowed?
-The short answer is no: swimming is not permitted.

 The Reflecting Pool is part of the Lincoln Memorial grounds and was designed as a place of calm and reflection, not recreation.
 The National Park Service (NPS), which manages the site, prohibits swimming or wading in the pool.